LGBTQ history in Canada: 1970s

 In 1971, Canada's first gay rights march, the We Demand Rally, took place in Ottawa.
 The Body Politic, Canada's first gay liberation newspaper, was published in Toronto and continued for about 15 years.
-A short run documentary series, Coming Out, became Canada's first LGBT television series when it aired on Maclean-Hunter cable in Toronto in 1972.
+A short run documentary series, Coming Out, became Canada's first LGBTQ television series when it aired on Maclean-Hunter cable in Toronto in 1972.

 In 1973, several Canadian cities held gay rights events in conjunction with Pride Week 1973.

 In 1974, four lesbians who became known as the "Brunswick Four" were involved in a historic incident in Toronto, Ontario.
 The four were evicted from the Brunswick House, a working-class beer hall on Bloor Street, and subsequently arrested, and three were later tried in Ontario Court for obstruction of justice.
 Two of those three women were acquitted in May 1974, but one, Adrienne Potts, served three months probation.
 Gay historian Tom Warner believes that the arrest and its consequences was a key incident ushering in a more militant gay and lesbian liberation movement in Canada, much as the Stonewall Inn riots politicized gays and lesbians in the United States.
 Warner also notes that this was one of the first occasions that a gay or lesbian topic received extensive press coverage in Canada.

 In 1975 and 1976, there were large-scale protests after the police raided gay establishments in Quebec and in Ottawa in preparation for the 1976 Olympics.

 The 1977 Mystique and Truxx bathhouse raids occurred in Montreal, which led within a few months to Quebec becoming the first jurisdiction (larger than a city or county) in the world to prohibit discrimination based on sexual orientation in the public and private sectors.
 The Quebec Charter of Human Rights and Freedoms prohibits discrimination in employment, housing and certain services and other activities, but it does not apply to federally regulated activities.
 The same year, the Canadian Immigration Act was amended, removing a ban on homosexual men as immigrants.